DmitriiK/Anki/README.md

 - [Wiktionary:Frequency lists/40K Turkish Subtitles](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/40K_Turkish_Subtitles)
     Ready frequency list, not full enough, for some reason I was not able to find words 'nar' and 'cami'
 - [Kaggle Turkish Wikipedia Dataset](https://www.kaggle.com/datasets/osmankagankurnaz/turkish-wikipedia-dataset?resource=download)
-    Huge parquet file with Wikipedia articles, that I have been used as corpus to create own frequency list
+    Huge parquet file with Wikipedia articles, that I have been used as corpus to create own frequency list.
+Frequency and frequency rank in Anki cards are based on this text, thus it can be significantly different from usual speaking language.
 - [Yeni İstanbul Uluslararası Öğrenciler İçin Türkçe A1](https://akdemyayinlari.com/urun/yeni-istanbul-uluslararasi-ogrenciler-icin-turkce-a1/)
     Turkish language, A1, - to create input list of words to study.